openstack/nova-specs/specs/2023.1/approved/allowing-target-state-for-evacuate.rst

 Use Cases
 ---------

-As an operator, I would like to be able to evacuate instances to a shut-off state because my tenant workloads may have specific security requirements, that do not allow them to be started by the administrator.
+- As an operator, I would like to be able to evacuate instances to a shut-off state because my tenant workloads may have specific security requirements, that do not allow them to be started by the administrator.
-As an operator, I would like to be able to evacuate VMs with encrypted volumes without making the barbican secrete readable by admins and reducing the security.
+- As an operator, I would like to be able to evacuate VMs with encrypted volumes without making the barbican secret readable by admins and reducing the security.
+- As a user, if my instance is offline due to a host outage, I don't necessarily want an admin evacuating it and bringing it back online without my knowledge as I may have already replaced it and the zombie coming back may cause a conflict.

 Proposed change
 ===============